DDebtAtlas

 Purpose: Long-term debt outstanding for each state government

-Coverage: All 50 states and D.C.
+Coverage: All 50 states (see D.C. note below)

-Time span: 2021 (most recent finalized release)
+Time span: 2024 (most recent finalized release; series covers 2017–2024)

 Updates: Annual; typically released 12–18 months after fiscal year end